-Score explanation: There are no sustainability guidelines for medical school events

-5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.

-0 There are no efforts at the medical school to make lab spaces more sustainable.
+Score explanation: There are no sustainability guidelines for medical school events.
+0 5.10.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned:

 Score explanation: The laboratories in FMMC are accredited by the NATIONAL ACCREDITATION BOARD FOR TESTING AND CALIBRATION LABORATORIES with audits every 2 years.
 Environmental sustainability is a criterion for accreditation by the NABL.
-Colour-coded segregation of biomedical waste is done in the collection area of the hospital and handed over to the certified handler RAMKY(common waste management facility approved by Karnataka pollution board) with whom the institution has a memorandum of understanding

-4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 The institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
-1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
-0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+Colour-coded segregation of biomedical waste is done in the collection area of the hospital and handed over to the certified handler RAMKY(common waste management facility approved by Karnataka pollution board) with whom the institution has a memorandum of understanding 1 5.11.
+Does your institution's endowment portfolio investments include fossil-fuel companies?
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points) The institution is entirely divested from fossil fuels.
+(3 points) The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points) The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point) Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points) Score Assigned:

+2

 Score explanation: The institution's endowment portfolio investments do not include fossil-fuel companies.
 However, there are some third-party companies whose energy source could not be determined.

-Are there additional sustainability resources offered at your medical school or institution not yet asked about that you would like to describe?
-If so, please do so below.
+Section Total - (14 out of 32)

+43.75%

+Back to Summary Page here

 Grading

 Section Overview

 This section focuses on the grading of the report card.
 The institution received a grade for each of the individual sections as well as an overall institutional grade.
 Section point totals were tallied, divided by the total points available for the section, and converted to a percentage.
 The overall institutional grade is a weighted average of the section grades, with curriculum receiving a higher weight owing to its larger number of metrics.
 Letter grades for each section and the institution overall were then assigned according to the table below.

 Letter Grade Percentage

 А 80% - 100%

 В 60% - 79%

 С 40% - 59%

 D 20% - 39%

 F 0% - 19%

-Planetary Health Grades for Father Muller Medical College, Mangalore
+Planetary Health Grades for the Father Muller Medical College

 The following table presents the individual section grades and overall institutional grade for Father Muller Medical College, Mangalore on this medical-school-specific Planetary Health Report Card.

-Section Raw Score % Letter Grade Planetary Health Curriculum (30%) $(21/72) \ge 100 = 29.17\%$ D Interdisciplinary Research (17.5%) (2/17) x 100 = 11.76% F Community Outreach and Advocacy (17.5%) $(3/14) \ge 100 = 21.43\%$ D- Support for Student-led Planetary Health Initiatives (17.5%) (6/15) x 100= 40.00% C- Campus Sustainability (17.5%) (12/32) x 100 = 37.50% D+ Institutional Grade (29.17x0.3 + 11.76x0.175 + 21.43x0.175 + 40.00x0.175 + 37.50x0.175) = 28.12% D
+Section Raw Score % Letter Grade

+Planetary Health Curriculum (30%) (21/72) x 100 = 29.17% D

+Interdisciplinary Research (17.5%) (2/17) x 100 = 11.76% F

+Community Outreach and Advocacy (17.5%) $(3/14) \ge 100 = 21.43\%$ D-

+Support for Student-led Planetary Health Initiatives (17.5%) (6/15) x 100 = 40.00% C-

+Campus Sustainability (17.5%) $(14/32) \ge 100 = 43.75\%$ C-

+Institutional Grade $\begin{array}{l} (29.17x0.3 + 11.76x0.175 + \\ 21.43x0.175 + 40.00x0.175 + \\ 43.75x0.175) = & 30.67\% \end{array}$ D

+Report Card Trends

+Section Overview

+This graph demonstrates trends in overall and section grades for the years in which FATHER MULLER MEDICAL COLLEGE has participated in the Planetary Health Report Card initiative.